samcook/RedLock.net/README.md

 var resource = "the-thing-we-are-locking-on";
 var expiry = TimeSpan.FromSeconds(30);

-using (var redLock = await redlockFactory.CreateLockAsync(resource, expiry)) // there are also non async Create() methods {
+await using (var redLock = await redlockFactory.CreateLockAsync(resource, expiry)) // there are also non async Create() methods
+{
 	// make sure we got the lock
 	if (redLock.IsAcquired)